Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 Models in Shark can be seen as an abstract concept of a function, transforming an input into an output (or: producing an input given an output).
-In a machine learning context, models naturally also often take the role of a solution to a machine learning problem: in classification, we want to learn a model which assigns classes based on the input point.
-The process of learning thus often structurally corresponds to optimizing the parameters of a model.
-After learning, these best parameters are applied to the model, and from then on, the model represents the solution.
+In a machine learning context, models often correspond to hypotheses.
+Models represent the solutions to machine learning problems.
+For example, in classification we want to learn a model assigning classes to input points.
+The models are often parameterized, and then the process of learning corresponds to optimizing model parameters.
+After learning, the model with the optimized parameters represents the solution.

-However, note that models can be more general than parameterized families of functions, since they may be stateful.
+However, models can be more general than parameterized families of functions, since they may have an internal state.
 In models with a non-trivial state, the computation of the output depends on the input and the state, and the state may change based on the input.
 Stateful models are attractive for processing sequence information, in contrast to independent data instances.
-Refer to the :doxy:`RNNet` class for an example.
+Refer to the :doxy:`RNNet` class implementing recurrent multi-layer perceptrons (which are rather functionals than functions) for an example.

 .. todo::
 	OK:Above paragraph might not be correct.